 Contact your provider if you observe any of these signs, as they could indicate

 that healing is not progressing as it should, or that you're developing an infection:

-- A temperature above 100 degrees Fahrenheit that lasts for more than one day.
+A temperature above 100 degrees Fahrenheit that lasts for more than one day.

-- Bright red or heavy bleeding (lochia) after the fourth day postpartum, or very large blood clots in the lochia.
+Bright red or heavy bleeding (lochia) after the fourth day postpartum, or very large blood clots in the lochia.

-- Pain in the lower abdominal area after the first few days after birth.
+Pain in the lower abdominal area after the first few days after birth.

-- Signs of infection (redness, heat, swelling, an oozing discharge) at the site of the episiotomy or cesarean incision.
+Signs of infection (redness, heat, swelling, an oozing discharge) at the site of the episiotomy or Cesarean incision.

-Because having a baby is a normal process, not an illness, your body will heal quickly.
+Because having a baby is a normal process, not an illness, your body is programmed to heal quickly.
 And the few days of some minor discomforts while you're

 healing will be overshadowed by the joys of having a new baby in your arms!